OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Target

 The account, on the destination chain, that should receive the message.
-In the context of an EVM source chain, this can be an EOA or a smart contract, though most usecase will target smart contracts.
+In the context of an EVM source chain, this can be an EOA or a smart contract, though most usecases will target smart contracts.

 #### Payload

 The data that the requester is sending to the target.
 In the case of message-passing, this is an arbitrary buffer/string.
-Some cross-chain system may also support value and tokens to be part of the payload.
+Some cross-chain systems may also support value and tokens to be part of the payload.

 #### Message

-Messages are the objects that are being transmitted between chain.
+Messages are the objects that are being transmitted between chains.
 The message is sent by a requester, to a target, and contains a payload.
-The message may also contains some additional (and optional parameters).
+The message may also contain some additional (and optional parameters).

 #### Message delivery